Mattgeary/mattgeary.github.io/_MRes/MRes_natterjack.md

 collection: MRes
 ---

+# Conservation genetics of Natterjack toads at Red Rocks

 _w/ Cheshire Wildlife Trust, Dr. Lottie Hosie and Dr. Anna Muir_

 Small, isolated populations are at high risk of local extinction due to loss of genetic variability and